louis-she/minetorch/README.md

 The `mnist.py` is pretty much like pytorch official mnist example https://github.com/pytorch/examples/blob/master/mnist/main.py, with some minor changes to be adapted to Minetorch.

-This will create a `log` and `data` directory in working directory.
+This will create a `alchemistic_directory` and `data` directory in working directory.

 3. Execute tensorboard to visualize